Sashank-Deb/Rasa-chatbot/README.md

 pip install rasa
 ```
 `Step 6`: In order to run Tensorflow on windows, we need to download visual c++ separately.
 Find the executable from the [official website](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).
 And now we can run `rasa init` without errors and initialize new bot.

+---
+### Rasa Cheat Sheet

+Command	<br/><br/>
+-`rasa init`	              : Creates a new project with example training data, actions, and config files.<br/>
+-`rasa train`	            : Trains a model using your NLU data and stories, saves trained model in ./models.<br/>
+-`rasa interactive`	      : Starts an interactive learning session to create new training data by chatting to your assistant.<br/>
+-`rasa shell`	            : Loads your trained model and lets you talk to your assistant on the command line.<br/>
+-`rasa run`	              : Starts a server with your trained model.<br/>
+-`rasa run actions`	      : Starts an action server using the Rasa SDK.<br/>
+-`rasa visualize`	        : Generates a visual representation of your stories.<br/>
+-`rasa test`	              : Tests a trained Rasa model on any files starting with test_.<br/>
+-`rasa data split nlu`	    : Performs a 80/20 split of your NLU training data.<br/>
+-`rasa data convert`	      : Converts training data between different formats.<br/>
+-`rasa data validate`	    : Checks the domain, NLU and conversation data for inconsistencies.<br/>
+-`rasa export`	            : Exports conversations from a tracker store to an event broker.<br/>
+-`rasa x`	                : Launches Rasa X in local mode.<br/>
+-`rasa -h`	                : Shows all available commands.<br/>